genielabs/mig-service-dotnet/README.md

 Each gateway can be configured by using the *SetOption* method.

-### WebServiceGateway Features and Options
+### WebServiceGateway

 Features

-- built-in support for SSE (Server Sent Events) stream (url **/events**)
+- HTTP server with built-in support for SSE (Server Sent Events) stream (url **/events**)
-- basic authentication
+- Basic Authentication
-- automatic Markdown files to HTML translation
+- Automatic Markdown files to HTML translation
-- file caching
+- File caching

 Option List